 WHAT IS A HOMEGROUP

 After joining a home group, we quickly realized the benefits.
-For many of us it was the first place we had in a while where we belonged and felt welcomed.
+For many of us, it was the first place we had in a while where we belonged and felt welcomed.
 We slowly began to open up and feel more comfortable in the rooms.
-In many cases, our fellow home group members, have become our friends and great supporters in our sobriety.
+In many cases, our fellow home group members have become our friends and great supporters in our sobriety.
 We have also found that by making the commitment to regularly attend the meeting, we have provided ourselves with some accountability.
-Sometimes when we felt too busy or too overwhelmed, our personal commitment to our home group ensured we attended the meeting and remained of service instead of staying at home.
+Sometimes when we felt too busy or too overwhelmed, our personal commitment to our home group ensured we attended a meeting and remained of service instead of staying at home.

 By joining a home group we were given the opportunity to be part of something positive.
-To have a group of people by our side that can give us advice and help us through our hard times has been a great help to us.
+Having a group of people by our side that can give us advice and help us through our hard times has been a great help to us.
 Our ability to be of service to any newcomers has given our life new meaning and purpose.
-To watch our fellowship grow and see others gain a firm foundation in sobriety is an experience you will surely not want to miss.
+To watch our little fellowship grow and see others gain a firm foundation in sobriety is an experience you will surely not want to miss.